Jonty/uk-notam-archive/README.md

 # UK NOTAM Archive
-An hourly updated archive of all UK Notices To Airmen (NOTAM), along with all other pre-flight information bulletins (PIB).
+An hourly updated archive of all UK Notices To Airmen (NOTAM), along with all other pre-flight information bulletins (PIB) and briefing sheets.

 The data is fetched from the [NATS AIS Contingency system](https://www.nats.aero/do-it-online/pre-flight-information-bulletins/) as it provides the feeds without authentication.